The tail empirical process of regularly varying functions of geometrically ergodic Markov chains: Main results for functions of Markov chains

-\subsection{A Counterexample}
+\subsection{A counterexample}

-The geometric drift condition is not a necessary condition for the conclusions of \Cref{theo:tep-mc} to hold, but when it does not hold, it is easy to build counterexamples of non geometrically ergodic Markov chains which exhibit a highly non standard behaviour of their tail empirical process.
+Considering the sum of an \iid\ regularly varying sequence and a non geometrically ergodic lighter tailed Markov chain, one can easily see that the geometric drift condition is not a necessary condition for the results of \Cref{sec:tail-arrays,sec:statapp} to hold.
+However, when the geometric drift condition does not hold, it is easy to build counterexamples of non geometrically ergodic Markov chains which exhibit a highly non standard behaviour of their tail empirical process.
+In particular, their extremal index is 0.
+We now provide a toy example of such a non standard behaviour.

-Let $\sequence{Z}{j}{\Zset}$ be a sequence of \iid\ positive integer valued random variables with regularly varying right tail with index $\beta>1$.
+Let $\sequence{Z}{j}{\Zset}$ be a sequence of \iid\ positive integer valued random variables with regularly varying right tail with index $\tailz>1$.
 Define the Markov chain $\{X_j,j\geq0\}$ by the following recursion:

-Since $\beta>1$, the chain admits a stationary distribution $\pi$ on $\Nset$ given by
+Since $\tailz>1$, the chain admits a stationary distribution $\pi$ on $\Nset$ given by

 To avoid confusion, we will denote the distributions functions of $Z_0$ and $X_0$ (when the initial distribution is $\pi$) by $F_Z$ and $F_X$, respectively.
-The tail $\tail{F}_X$ of the stationary distribution is then regularly varying with index $\alpha=\beta-1$, since it is given by
+The tail $\tail{F}_X$ of the stationary distribution is then regularly varying with index $\alpha=\tailz-1$, since it is given by

-Assuming for simplicity that $\pr(Z_0=n)>0$ for all $n\geq1$, this chain is irreducible and aperiodic and the state $1$ is a recurrent atom.
-The distribution of the return time $\tau_{1}$ to the atom 1, when the chains starts from 1 is the distribution of $Z_0$.
+We assume for simplicity that $\pr(Z_0=n)>0$ for all $n\geq1$; this implies that the chain is irreducible and aperiodic and the state $\{1\}$ is a recurrent atom.
+The distribution of the return time $\return{1}$ to the atom $\{1\}$, when the chains start from $\{1\}$, is the distribution of $Z_0$.
 Hence the chain is not geometrically ergodic since under the assumption on $Z_0$, $\esp_1[\kappa^{\tau_1}]=\esp[\kappa^{Z_0}]=\infty$ for all $\kappa>1$.
-Moreover, the extremal index of the chain is 0, by an application of \cite[Theorem~3.2 and Eq.~4.2]{rootzen:1988}.
+Moreover, the extremal index of the chain is 0, by an application of \cite[Theorem~3.2 and Eq.~(4.2)]{rootzen:1988}.